lac0220/lac0220/README.md

 <br />

 <div>
 I have always been a <b>service-oriented professional</b> with a devotion to excellent customer service.
-It is no different in programming either.
+It is no different in programming.
 I am <b>passionate about UI design</b> by adding motion to elements and maintaining high discoverability for an <b>enjoyable UX</b>.
-My intention is to develop user-friendly websites and web applications that are easy to navigate.
+I intend to develop user-friendly websites and web applications that are easy to navigate
 </div>
 <br />